Aliases for NPHP1 Gene

 GeneCards Summary for NPHP1 Gene

 NPHP1 (Nephrocystin 1) is a Protein Coding gene.
-Diseases associated with NPHP1 include Senior-Loken Syndrome-1 and Nephronophthisis 1, Juvenile.
+Diseases associated with NPHP1 include Senior-Loken Syndrome 1 and Nephronophthisis 1.
 Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
-GO annotations related to this gene include structural molecule activity.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity.

 UniProtKB/Swiss-Prot for NPHP1 Gene